deepjavalibrary/djl/example/CLASSIFY.md

 Basic Image Classify Example
 ==============

-In this tutorial, we will walk through the Classify model trained by MXNet.
+In this tutorial, you'll walk through the Classify model trained by MXNet.
-Users can provide a image and do image classification with different models.
+You can provide an image and do image classification with different models.

 ## Setup Guide